olledejong/rp2/three_chamber/README.md

 videos.
 It gets the TTL/LED onsets for each video and stores these in a pickle file in the folder the ROI Excel file is in.

-#### 3. Create an epoch file per animal through frame based epoching
+#### III.
+Create an epoch file per animal through frame based epoching

 Once the NWB files have been created, and we have the TTL/LED onset events, we can create some epochs based on the behavioural data files from BORIS.